Jokypond/Jokypond/README.md

 - 👋 Hi, I’m @Jokypond

-Mainly use Github for issues
+Mainly use Github for issue reporting on applications.